But It's Better If You Do: Music video

 At the beginning of the song's music video, the song playing in the background is "Intermission", the song preceding "But It's Better If You Do" on the A Fever You Can't Sweat Out CD.

 The music video begins with a black-and-white introduction of a man (played by the band's lead singer, Brendon Urie), arguing with his girlfriend.
 She is worried about him always singing at illegal strip clubs; he says he doesn't go to illegal strip joints, but he goes anyway.

 The music video continues with the song in the overview of the strip joint.
 Urie performs onstage with the other members of Panic! at the Disco and a Las Vegas showgirls dance group.
 Urie sees a woman who seems to be unusually interested in him.
 They retreat to a private room.
 The two begin to kiss and Urie removes his mask.
 The woman likewise removes her mask to reveal that she was in fact his girlfriend.
 His girlfriend slaps him and turns to leave.
 As she gains headway, however, the police bust into the club and arrest her.
 Urie brawls with the chief, but is apprehended.
 They both are put into a police car, smirk knowingly at one and another, and the scene fades in the same black-and-white color as the intro.
-This was the last video to feature Brent Wilson on bass.
+This was the last video to feature Brent Wilson on bass, released 2 and a half weeks before his removal from the band.

 The video for "But It's Better If You Do" debuted on Total Request Live daily countdown on June 29, 2006, at number 8 and was directed by Shane Drake.